-Carroll’s humble origins as a classically-trained pianist and percussionist were shattered after he took top honors at a statewide DJ battle at the prodigious age of 17.
-The experience catapulted him into notoriety, pitting his skills against DJs twice his age and quickly catalyzed his path towards career musicianship.
-In the intervening years he has completed a transformation into a dynamic electronic music producer, world-class turntablist and captivating live performer.
+Marley Carroll’s unassuming origins as a classically-trained percussionist were shattered after he took top honors at a statewide DJ battle at the prodigious age of 17.
+The experience catapulted him into notoriety and catalyzed his path towards career musicianship.
+In the intervening years he has evolved into a dynamic electronic producer, world-class turntablist and captivating live performer.

-Onstage, Carroll brings a more raw and improvisatory adaptation of his music to rapt audiences, combining live sampling, drum pads and looping with stunning and often unorthodox turntable skills.
-He has shared the stage with similarly-minded peers like Floating Points, Bonobo, and DJ Shadow and has appeared at groundbreaking music festivals across the country (Coachella, Decibel, Moogfest).
+Onstage, Marley brings a raw and improvisatory adaptation of his music to rapt audiences, combining live sampling, drum pads and looping with stunning and often unorthodox turntable skills.
+He has shared the stage with like-minded peers like Floating Points, Bonobo and DJ Shadow and has appeared at groundbreaking music festivals across the country, including Coachella, LiB and Moogfest.

 “A lot of artists working to merge dance music’s propulsive complications with straightforward songwriting structures aim for something as simply excellent as this, and they often fail; however, Carroll hits a direct bullseye with “The Hunter.” — Pitchfork